sabay-digital/sdk.android-x.mysabay.com/README.md

 - Example

 #### Create MySabay account with phone number
-- If you create MySabay account with phone number first you need to input username and password by using function `createMySabayWithPhoneOTP(Context context, String phoneNumber)`. then verify otp code by using function `createMySabayLoginWithPhone(Context context, String username, String password, String phoneNumber, String otpCode)`
+- If you create MySabay account with phone number first you need to input username and password by using function `createMySabayWithPhoneOTP(Context context, String phoneNumber)` and pass username and password to verify screen then verify otp code by using function `createMySabayLoginWithPhone(Context context, String username, String password, String phoneNumber, String otpCode)`

 **Function**
 - function: `createMySabayWithPhoneOTP(Context context, String phoneNumber)`